 Registration is now open for the Cardozo Journal of Conflict Resolution’s 2015 Jed D. Melnick Annual Symposium, taking place on October 19.
 This year’s topic is “All in the Family: Intimate Parties, Intimate Issues, and ADR,” and the 6-credit CLE event will feature David Hoffman as the Keynote Speaker.
 For more information and to RSVP, please … Continue reading Cardozo Journal of Conflict Resolution’s 2015 Jed D. Melnick Annual Symposium: All in the Family: Intimate Parties, Intimate Issues, and ADR

 This conversation started with my post about planned early dispute resolution (PEDR).
 My friend, Peter Benner, and I exchanged comments in that post.
-Here are links to Part 2-ish and Part 3 in this conversation.
+Here are links to Part 2-ish, Part 3, Part 4, Part 5, and Part 6 in this conversation.
 This is the last part for now. _____ Peter, throughout this conversation, you have … Continue reading Conversation with Peter Benner about PEDR, Part 7